Try these simple steps to help keep you and your growing baby safe, and help make life easier in the months ahead.

 Plus 4 pregnancy must-dos

-– Take a 400mg folic acid supplement daily in the first trimester.
-Raising your body’s levels of folic acid can help protect your baby against spina bifida and other neural tube defects**.
+– Take a 400mg folic acid supplement daily in the first trimester (according to advice from the NHS).
+Raising your body’s levels of folic acid can help protect your baby against spina bifida and other neural tube defects.

 – Give up smoking.
 It’s been linked to premature birth, low birth weight, cot death, miscarriage and breathing problems in your baby.
-The NHS has more advice to help you quit here.
+Read our advice on how to stop smoking in pregnancy.

 – Avoid booze.
 Heavy drinking is linked to low birth weight and serious birth defects, so stop drinking if you’re trying to get pregnant or as soon as you find out you’re expecting.